colinhacks/zod/README.md

 As you can see, `.refine` takes two arguments.

 1. The first is the validation function.
 This function takes one input (of type `T` — the inferred type of the schema) and returns `any`.
 Any truthy value will pass validation.
 (Prior to zod@1.6.2 the validation function had to return a boolean.)
-2. The second argument is a params object.
+2. The second argument accepts some options.
 You can use this to customize certain error-handling behavior:

    ```ts
    type RefineParams = {